Opinion Manipulation on Farsi Twitter: Methods

-Given this typology, we expect the reflection of the ordinary authentic users on Twitter space to be mostly contained in group \ref{c} —Genuine users— and be limited to Genuine users and Unusually dedicated users.
-Automated and semi-automated bots (group \ref{a}) and Deployed users though, only include accounts that belong exclusively to Twittersphere.
-Therefore, we consider all users in the groups Automated and semi-automated bots and Deployed users to be Twitter-native agents as their existence in the society is fully dependent on Twitter and their identity will disappear upon deactivation of their Twitter accounts.
+Given this typology, we expect the reflection of authentic users on Twitter space to be mostly contained in group \ref{c} —Genuine users— and be limited to Genuine users and Unusually dedicated users.
 Unusually dedicated users are where we expect most of the error in bot-detection to lie.
 Many accounts belonging to this group may be indistinguishable from those in deployed or genuine users.
-Neither systematic nor manual examination of the accounts could detect structural or content-based features that are exclusive to this group.
-Therefore, it is impractical to label any account as one belonging to Unusually dedicated users with a high degree of confidence.
+Neither automated nor manual examination of the accounts could detect structural or content-based features that are exclusive to this group.
+Therefore, it is impractical to label any account as one belonging to Unusually dedicated users with a high degree of confidence. }

-{ In our analysis, we target automated and semi-automated bots (group A) and compare their activities across the discussions we analyze against that of genuine users (group C).
+In our analysis, we target automated and semi-automated bots (group A) and compare their activities across the discussions we analyze against that of genuine users (group C).
 In particular, in our analysis of inauthentic activities in Farsi Twitter, group A serves as the target group, group C as the observation group, and group B is primarily a buffer zone which provides a safety margin separating the inauthentic automated agents from authentic accounts.
-Although in principle one could study group B as a target group itself and such a study could have useful implications, that does not fit within the objectives of this paper, and we do not conduct a substantial analysis of activities of users in this group. }
+Although in principle one could study group B as a target group itself and such a study could have useful implications, that does not fit within the objectives of this paper, and we do not conduct a substantial analysis of activities of users in this group.